Peninsula Postgraduate Medical Education

 Each of the five centres within the five localities will run the three year training programme for GPSTs.
 This means a series of day release meetings in ST1 and ST2.
 In ST3 the meetings are more regular and in the form of half day release.
 The local Training Programme Directors (TPDs) plan and deliver this programme.
 It is an opportunity to study areas of the curriculum most appropriate to group learning.

 Follow this link for information about the five VTS programmes

 Please see the HEE SW GP study leave page

 You must complete a change of circumstance form and forward to the local Postgraduate administrators (see VTSchemes) and the hospital/practice as soon as possible if you are going on maternity leave and they will be able to give you guidance.
-Within the school of Primary Care your main point of contact should be Gemma Lush.
+Within the school of Primary Care your main point of contact is the Helpdesk.
 You must also confirm your return to work date as soon as this is known, this is due to arranging your posts for when you return.
 There is no guarantee that you will be able to return to the posts you were previously allocated to.

 Absences from training, other than for study leave or annual leave, may have an impact on a doctor’s ability to demonstrate competence and progression through the curriculum.
 The General Medical Council has determined therefore that within each 12 month period where a trainee has been absent for a total of 14 days or more (when a trainee would normally be at work), a review of whether the trainee needs to have their CCT date extended will be triggered.

 If you have had more than 14 days off in any one year (August to August) due to sickness, maternity/paternity leave, jury service or other unforeseen circumstances, this will affect your training time and any days above this must be added to your completion of training date, thus extending your programme.